SciProgCentre/kmath/README.md

 * **PROTOTYPE**.
 On this level there are no compatibility guarantees.
 All methods and classes form those modules could break any moment.
 You can still use it, but be sure to fix the specific version.
 * **EXPERIMENTAL**.
 The general API is decided, but some changes could be made.
-Volatile API is marked with `@UnstableKmathAPI` or other stability warning annotations.
+Volatile API is marked with `@UnstableKMathAPI` or other stability warning annotations.
 * **DEVELOPMENT**.
 API breaking generally follows semantic versioning ideology.
 There could be changes in minor versions, but not in patch versions.
 API is protected with [binary-compatibility-validator](https://github.com/Kotlin/binary-compatibility-validator) tool.